-We assessed our internal control over financial reporting as of December 31, 2013, the end of our most recent fiscal year.
-We based our assessment on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We assessed our internal control over financial reporting as of December 31, 2014, the end of our most recent fiscal year.
+We based our assessment on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in "Internal Control-Integrated Framework" published in 2013.
 Our assessment included evaluation of such elements as the design and operating effectiveness of key financial reporting controls, process documentation, accounting policies, and our overall control environment.
 This assessment is supported by testing and monitoring performed both by a third-party consultant and our accounting department.